 Have you ever noticed how much of your overall budget goes to groceries?
 Grocery shopping is one of the biggest expenses for the average family.
-Plus, it’s important to feed our families healthy, and nutritious food and that can also bite into our budget.
+Plus, it’s important to feed our families healthy and nutritious food, which can also bite into our budget.

 Often when we go to the grocery store to pick up just a few things we can still leave with an empty wallet.

 Here are 16 easy money-saving tricks you can use.
 Use them together to add up to big savings!

 Make A List

 No matter how good your memory is, don’t forget to make a grocery list.
 It is one of the best tips to save you from buying the things you don’t really need.

 If you are using coupons (see below), you might want to use our free Printable Grocery Shopping List.
 This list will help you plan your shopping trip and organize your coupons to maximize your savings.

 Coupons are a great way to save you some serious cash!
 Coupons can make you some great deals.

 You can also double up your savings by reading the weekly sales ads from your local stores and using coupons on what’s on sale!
 A great place to get store coupons is to sign up with different stores.